TERREMEMBER/znbase/docs/content/stable/sample-data/northwind.md

 ### Before you begin

-To use the Northwind sample database, you must have installed and configured YugabyteDB.
+To use the Northwind sample database, you must have installed and configured ZNbaseDB.
 To get up and running quickly, see [Quick Start](/latest/quick-start/).

 ### 1. Download the SQL scripts

-You can download the Northwind database files, which are compatible with YugabyteDB, from the [`sample` directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
+You can download the Northwind database files, which are compatible with ZNbaseDB, from the [`sample` directory of the ZNbaseDB GitHub repository](https://github.com/ZNbase/ZNbase-db/tree/master/sample).
 Here are the two files you’ll need.

-- [northwind_ddl.sql](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/northwind_ddl.sql) — Creates tables and other database objects
+- [northwind_ddl.sql](https://raw.githubusercontent.com/ZNbase/ZNbase-db/master/sample/northwind_ddl.sql) — Creates tables and other database objects
-- [northwind_data.sql](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/northwind_data.sql) — Loads the sample data
+- [northwind_data.sql](https://raw.githubusercontent.com/ZNbase/ZNbase-db/master/sample/northwind_data.sql) — Loads the sample data

 ### 2. Open the YSQL shell

-To open the YSQL shell, run the `ysqlsh` command from the YugabyteDB root directory.
+To open the YSQL shell, run the `ysqlsh` command from the ZNbaseDB root directory.

 ```sh
 $ ./bin/ysqlsh